nvfp/ultimate_jekyll_guide/README.md

         └── ...
     ```

-    by doing this, the media stuff more organized and belong to each specific page (unlike in `assets/` that belong to the website in general).
+    By doing this, the media stuff is more organized and belongs to each specific page (unlike in `assets/` that belongs to the website in general).

-- and after you more familiar with jekyll, you might need folder `_includes/` to store HTML that will be reused across your site, like something that is likely to be reusable. and also `_includes/` could be use as refactoring method, like if you want to refactor `<head>` from `_layouts/main.html`, you can put it in `_includes/head.html`.
+- And after you become more familiar with Jekyll, you might need the `_includes/` folder to store HTML that will be reused across your site, like something that is likely to be reusable.
+And also, `_includes/` could be used as a refactoring method, like if you want to refactor `<head>` from `_layouts/main.html`, you can put it in `_includes/head.html`.

+Same, just run `bundle exec jekyll serve` and we will see the website running.
+That's it!

-hope it helps, goodluck!
+Hope it helps, good luck!

 ## License